RossPaterson/advent-of-code/2018/Notes.md

 ## Day 9: Marble Mania

 This was straightforward, though fiddly in the details.
-The naive approach to was to use a deque, and that turned out to be enough.
+Because all the changes occur near the current position in the circle, the naive approach to was to break the circle as a deque with the current element at one end, and that turned out to be enough.
 The rest was following detailed instructions accurately.

 The second part was the same with a larger input.
 The naive implementation ran out of stack in the interpreter, but compiling it